mvaldesdeleon/obs-mute-automator/README.md

 **Main microphone**: Audio source to be used as the main microphone.
 **Mute indicator**: Video source to be used as the mute indicator.
+**Reverse behavior/On-Air indicator**: Treat the mute indicator as an On-Air indicator instead.
+It will be enabled when the main microphone is unmuted, and disabled when its muted.
 **Header decorator**: Used to identify your Scenes structure.
 If you use Separator scenes named `### My Separator ###`, then you would use `###` as the decorator.
 **List of characters used in the decorator**: Used to strip down the decorators from the Separator scenes' names.
 Be sure to include whitespace characters if needed.
 For the above example, you would use `# ` as the list of characters.
 **Header key to enable Push-to-talk**: Used to enable Push-to-talk when Scenes from this Header are enabled.
 Separator scenes' names are stripped from separators, lowercased, and spaces are replaced by hyphens.
 For my current configuration, I use `title-scenes`.